NEWS EVENTS

 The video series, produced with the support of LBF, represents a significant milestone in the implementation of this strategic plan.
 Designed to be accessible and impactful, the videos are set to be distributed to Local Government Units (LGUs), CSOs, communities, and youth groups nationwide.
 Trained facilitators will use these videos to help shift perceptions, emphasizing that CiSS are valuable members of society who deserve love, care, and protection.

-Through these initiatives, LifeBank Foundation is not only providing financial support but also taking an active role in policy advocacy and the implementation of change.
+Through these initiatives, LifeBank Foundation is taking an active role in policy advocacy and the implementation of change.
 Their leadership ensures that the voices of children in street situations are heard, their needs addressed, and their rights respected.
 By empowering a network of facilitators, champions, and young people, LBF is helping create a future where the rights of every child—especially those on the streets—are fulfilled.

 LifeBank Foundation’s unwavering commitment to the welfare of CiSS continues to inspire and lead the way toward a more inclusive and compassionate society for all children.